syncthing/docs/includes/env-vars.rst

 STNODEFAULTFOLDER
     Don't create a default folder when starting for the first time.
 This variable will be ignored anytime after the first run.
+Equivalent to the ``--no-default-folder`` flag.

 STNORESTART
     Equivalent to the ``--no-restart`` flag.